mikedanylov/meaplot-Fluke289/README.md

 5. Read the file and plot a graph A(t)

 Script can be called using python from CLI.
-All option are self explanatory in the code.
-Also, help option contains short descriptions of all of them but I will mention them here just for convenience so that all info is gathered here.
+Help option contains short descriptions of all options.
+Also, they are quite self explanatory in the code but I will mention them here just for convenience so that all info is gathered here.

 ```bash
 usage: meaplotter.py [-h] [-f FILEPATH] [-p SERIALPORT] [-g GRAPHLABEL]